vivekarora-02/Mini-Trello-Clone/README.md

 - Allow users to create tasks within each group.
 - Implement drag-and-drop functionality to manage tasks within and between stages.
 - Data Persistence: Upon refreshing the page, the data remains intact, ensuring that tasks and stages are preserved.
+  - To achieve data persistence upon refreshing the page, the Mini Trello Clone utilizes the browser's Local Storage.
+    Local Storage allows us to store key-value pairs in the user's browser, providing a simple and effective way to retain data between page reloads.

 ## Future Scenarios